Sebastian Fries, PhD, President & CEO

-Responsible for Facilities, Public Safety, Information Technology and Resident and Guest Services, Larry Palfini leads a team of over 50 dedicated professionals who provide operational support services to our residential community of postgraduate students.
+Responsible for Facilities, Public Safety, and Resident and Guest Services, Larry Palfini leads a team of over 50 dedicated professionals who provide operational support services to our residential community of postgraduate students.
 Larry is responsible for developing and implementing the organization’s annual and long term year strategic capital project plan.
 In this role he works very closely with the Residents, senior staff, and the Trustees through the House, Finance and Executive committees, to ensure alignment with the organization’s vision, mission, values and strategic plan.
-Prior to joining International House, Larry worked for the iconic luxury jeweler Tiffany and Company for 25 years.
+Prior to joining International House, Larry worked for the iconic luxury jeweler Tiffany & Co. for 25 years.
 He was the Vice President of Global Facilities and Store Construction, managing over 200 capital projects per year and responsible for leading a team of over 75 professionals.
 Some of his most significant accomplishments included the design, construction and relocation of Tiffany’s corporate offices in New York City and the ground-up construction and site development for two distribution/ fulfillment centers in New Jersey.
-Larry is a graduate of C.U.N.Y. and holds a Bachelor of Science degree in Economics and Management.
+Larry is a graduate of the City University of New York and holds a Bachelor of Science degree in Economics and Management.

-Megan Amouzou leads the operations of recruiting and selecting the best and brightest residents to build an engaged and diverse community.
+Megan Amouzou leads the operations of recruiting and selecting the best and brightest young professionals from across the world to build an engaged and diverse community of residents.
 She also is chair of the committee that awards more than $500,000 in need-based financial aid to ensure that the diversity of community extends beyond the geographic to socioeconomic diversity.
 Born in Missouri, Megan was a young child when her family moved to Guatemala, where her parents worked as missionaries providing health care and job training to local villagers.
 After three years in Guatemala, her family moved to Ossining, New York.
 Megan holds a BA from SUNY Oswego in Spanish and Russian and spent her entire senior year abroad, studying one semester in Moscow and one in Madrid.
 She came to International House as Admissions Coordinator in May 1997 and was promoted to Assistant Director of Admissions just a year later, becoming Director of Admissions in 2001.

-Vincent Melito, Group Director of Facilities & Site Operations
+Vincent Melito, Vice President, Facilities & Site Operations

-With more than 24 years’ experience in design, construction and facilities management, as well as international business Vincent Melito has had a long-standing career with positions at illustrious organizations such as NatWest Bank, British Airways, Tiffany & Co., and now International House.
-His design and construction experience varies from residential design, luxury retail, commercial real estate, health & wellness and hospitality design, and his graduate studies focused on environmental design in the corporate workplace.
-He has worked on numerous LEED-certified projects and energy-reducing initiatives with the overall goal of reducing the impact on the global environment.
-At I-House, Vincent manages the day-to-day operations and facilities management for both the North and South buildings, comprising of over 300,000 square feet of dormitory and resident meeting and dining spaces.
-His team of over 35 dedicated and experienced staff maintains the overall appearance and functionality of the I-House facilities, as well as the management of Resident & Guest Services.
-His team also manages the vendor relationships with over 14 dedicated facility service providers, including the Resident Dining service vendor, AVI.
-Vincent holds a degree in Architecture from New York Institute of Technology, and has completed Graduate studies at Adelphi University and Harvard Graduate School.
+Vincent Melito holds a degree in Architecture from New York Institute of Technology and has completed Graduate studies at Adelphi University and Harvard Graduate School.
+With 29 years of experience in Design, Construction, Facilities Management and International Business, Vincent’s career includes positions at illustrious organizations such as NatWest Bank, British Airways, Tiffany & Co. and now, International House.
+His design and construction experience varies from residential design, luxury retail, commercial real estate, health & wellness and hospitality design, and his graduate studies focus on environmental design in the corporate workplace.
+He has worked on numerous LEED certified projects and energy reducing initiatives with a continued interest in driving sustainability for the global environment.
+In his current role, Vincent manages the day to day operations, facilities & project management for both the North and South buildings, comprising of over 340,000 square feet of dormitory and resident meeting and dining spaces.
+His team of over 30 dedicated and experienced staff maintain the overall appearance and functionality of the I-House facilities, as well as the management of Public Safety and Resident & Guest Services.
+His team also manages the vendor relationships with over 14 dedicated facility service providers, including the Resident Dining Services vendor.
+Vincent and his wife, Aracelis, reside on Long Island, NY and have two daughters currently attending college.

-Lorraine Pirro, MA, LCSW, Director of Global Health & Wellness Services
+Lorraine Pirro, MA, LCSW, Director, Global Health & Wellness Services